Preventing Fall and Winter Colic

 Have a Parasite Prevention Program.
 Talk to your veterinarian about appropriate fecal testing and parasite control.
 The “shotgun” approach to deworming horses is often ineffective and parasite loads can be a high risk for colic.

-As a horse owner you can do a lot to prevent colic, such as reading more about it, discussing it with your veterinarian and your equine nutritionist or even taking courses on this topic.
-Equine Guelph will be offering a 2-week online eWorkshop on Colic Prevention March 11 – 24, 2013.
-Visit http://equineguelph.ca/eworkshops/colic.php for more details.
+As a horse owner, you can do a lot to prevent colic, such as reading more about it, discussing it with your veterinarian and your equine nutritionist or even taking courses on this topic.
+Visit http://equineguelph.ca/eworkshops/colic.php for more information on colic prevention.